auaden/blog/content/blog/four-things-i-learned.md

 Please don’t take requirements as-is.
 Requirements handed down from business are usually written by people who knows nothing about tech.
 If you don't question the requirements, you will end up writing code that will be thrown away quick.
 Keep asking why.

 I think that's about all the wisdom I can write down at the moment haha.
-I'm looking forward to my next job at Seedly, but also also looking backward at the time I spent in SingTel and reflecting on what I've done.
+I'm looking forward to my next job at Seedly, but also looking backward at the time I spent in SingTel and reflecting on what I've done.

 Thank you for reading the post!